Back to Guides

 Issue N4s promptly

-With the shorter 7-day timeline, delays in serving the notice cost more.
+When the shorter 7-day timeline takes effect, delays in serving the notice will cost more.
 Have your N4 ready to go the day after rent is due if payment does not arrive.

 Build your evidence bundle early